 |South Crater Viewpoint:||3882m|

-The Quilotoa is a beautiful volcanic crater with a lagoon of green water inside.
-The crater has a diameter of approximately 3 kilometers and the lagoon is 375 meters below the crater's viewpoint, the depth of its waters is estimated up to 250 meters.
-The Quilotoa continues receiving a constant volcanic monitoring, although its current activity is low, its waters owe their green color precisely to the minerals and gases expelled by the volcano; They are somewhat toxic and this has hampered the emergence of life within them.
-In the volcano surroundings some ancestral indigenous communities have settled, now distributed in the picturesque towns of Zumbahua, Chucchilán, Tigua, Isinlivi and Sigchos.
+Quilotoa is a beautiful volcanic crater with a lagoon of green waters inside.
+The volcano in the Cotopaxi Province has a crater approximately 3 kilometers in diameter and the lagoon is 375 meters below the crater viewpoint, with a calculated depth of up to 250 meters.
+Quilotoa continues to receive constant volcanic monitoring although its current activity is low, its waters owe their green color precisely to the minerals and gases expelled by the volcano; They are somewhat toxic and this has hindered the emergence of life within.
+In the volcano surroundings, some ancestral indigenous communities have settled, now distributed in the picturesque towns of Zumbahua, Chucchilán, Tigua, Isinlivi and Sigchos.

 National Park: Reserva Ecológica Los Illinizas

 Western Cordillera; 32 kilometers in a straight line west of Latacunga.
 There are two approaches to Quilotoa:

 1) Normal approach "Zumbahua": From Latacunga take the Pujilí - Zumbahua road (western direction); alternatively, when you go up from the coast, you can take the Quevedo - La Maná - Zumbahua road.
 You enter the town of Zumbahua and continue by paved road, approximately 12 additional kilometers, to the viewpoint of the Quilotoa Crater.